-- For dim sum style, you will need several small rimmed heatproof porcelain plates, like those you get from the dim sum.
+You will need several small rimmed heatproof porcelain plates, like those you get from the dim sum.
 You then divide the spare ribs into several of these tiny plates, making sure that each plate only has one layer of ribs, or your cooking time will be off and the ribs won’t cook at the same time, then top with the chilies and fermented black beans.

-- For normal style, simply arrange the spare ribs in a heatproof rimmed plate/bowl, again in one layer, then top with the chilies and fermented black beans.
+Simply arrange the spare ribs in a heatproof rimmed plate/bowl, again in one layer, then top with the chilies and fermented black beans.

 Once they are arranged, be sure to steam over medium heat until the meat is opaque and fully cooked.
 I usually need around 8-10 minutes as long as I keep the ribs in one layer.
 Enjoy!